Free Trial

 Old Republic International 10.83%15.71%3.23%

 67.4% of Aflac shares are owned by institutional investors.
 Comparatively, 70.9% of Old Republic International shares are owned by institutional investors.
-0.8% of Aflac shares are owned by insiders.
-Comparatively, 1.3% of Old Republic International shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.
+0.8% of Aflac shares are owned by company insiders.
+Comparatively, 1.3% of Old Republic International shares are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

 Summary